Developmental Edits

 Frequently Asked Questions

 When in my writing process should I get a developmental edit?
-Because developmental editing works with the underlying structure of your story, it should come before any line-level edits.
-Some authors come to me once they have a readable manuscript, but they aren’t sure how to finish pulling together the themes and plots.
+Because a developmental edit works with the underlying structure of your story, it should come before any line-level edits.
+Some authors come to me once they have a readable manuscript, but aren’t sure how to finish pulling together the themes and plots.
 Others come when they feel their manuscript is complete, but their beta readers or instinct tell them something is missing.
 I am excited to meet your story in any of these stages.
-However, since a developmental edit is quite thorough, it is usually better (and more economical) to polish the manuscript as much as you can on your own before submitting it.

 Request a Developmental Edit